openmole/openmole/README.md

 OpenMOLE can be used as a desktop application and embedded in web applications.
 It is a free software distributed under the [AGPLv3](http://www.gnu.org/licenses/agpl.html) free software license.

+## OpenMOLE by example ##

+Imagine that you want to understand and/or optimize some parameters of an executable that you generally fix in an empirical or arbitrary manner.
+Then embed the executable in OpenMOLE (5 minutes), use one of the distributed genetic algorithms provided by OpenMOLE (5 minutes) and resulting launch the workflow on a distributed execution environment with thousands of machines (1 minutes).
+To sumarize, you can design large scale distributed programs reusing legacy code and advanced numeric methods in approximately 10 minutes.

+## Try it ##

+To checkout OpenMOLE you can play with to the [demo site](http://demo.openmole.org) (this site is wiped out every two hours).
+You should click on the litle cart and try out some of the market place examples.

+/!\ Don't provide any credential to this site.

 ## OpenMOLE Features: ##